Eka Malaka Pethi

 Eka Malaka Pethi (Petals of Desire) (එක මලක පෙති) is a 2006 Sri Lankan Sinhala drama romantic film directed by Mohan Niyaz and produced by Jagath Wijenayake for Silumina Films.
-It stars popular singer Nalin Perera in debut acting, with another popular female singer Reema Ginger in lead roles along with Roshan Pilapitiya and Rex Kodippili.
-Music co-composed by Rookantha Gunathilake, Nalin Perera and Kasun Kalhara.
+It stars popular singer Nalin Perera in his debut acting, with another popular female singer Reema Ginger in the lead role along with Roshan Pilapitiya and Rex Kodippili.
+Music was co-composed by Rookantha Gunathilake, Nalin Perera and Kasun Kalhara.
 It is the 1165th Sri Lankan film in the Sinhala cinema.